7 REASONS WHY “COST REDUCTION” ATTEMPTS AFTER DESIGN DOESN’T

 ∙ high change order activity

-∙ a high ration of setup time to batch size
+∙ a high ratio of setup time to batch size

 ∙ Identify all potential impacts of changes with respect